marinov98/MarinMacs/README.md

 - I just really like to have my stuff online in case event XYZ happens with my machine

 ## Please Note:
-- I have used emacs ONLY on MacOS and Ubuntu so my knowledge is limited
+- I have used emacs on MacOS, Arch, & Ubuntu so my knowledge is limited when it comes to Windows
 - Make sure you either have xcode installed or xcode command line tools for MacOS
 - **NOTE:** in order to for brew install {package name} make sure your mac has brew installed